projectara/greybus-spec/source/bridged_phy.rst

     Performs a SPI transaction as one or more SPI transfers, defined in the supplied array.

-A transfer is made up of an array of gb_spi_transfer descriptors, each of which specifies SPI master configurations during transfers.
+A transfer is made up of an array of :ref:`gb_spi_transfer <gb_spi_transfer>` descriptors, each of which specifies SPI master configurations during transfers.
 For write requests, the data is sent following the array of messages; for read requests, the data is returned in a response message from the SPI master.

 Greybus SPI Message Types
 ^^^^^^^^^^^^^^^^^^^^^^^^^